dtcrout/tubuler/README.md

 The front-end is developed in JavaScript [ES6](https://en.wikipedia.org/wiki/ECMAScript) to standardize development.
 The code which is developed on and the code which is used by Electron are separated into different directories.
 Development is done in `src/` and then transcribed into another directory `lib/` using [Babel](https://babeljs.io/).
 Looking into `package.json` can give more clarity into the development workflow.

-The back-end is developed in Python using the [PEP-8](https://www.python.org/dev/peps/pep-0008/) standard. `npm run deps` creates a virtual environment `venv/` where all Python dependencies are contained.
+The back-end is developed in Python using [PEP-8](https://www.python.org/dev/peps/pep-0008/) formatting. `npm run deps` creates a virtual environment `venv/` where all Python dependencies are contained.
 All Python source files are in the `src/download_video/` directory.

 The Flask app can be ran independently by running the following command in the root of the tubuler: